 How to prepare for your test

 Prepare for your IVF Viral Screen Blood Test by following these instructions.
 If there is a chance that you have been exposed to HIV, hepatitis B or C then please let us know how long before taking your sample this occurred.
 Your sample should be taken 4 weeks after any hepatitis B exposure.
 Take your test at least 4 weeks after any possible HIV exposure, a repeat test is recommended at 12 weeks.
 Do not take biotin supplements for two days before this test, discuss this with your doctor if it is prescribed.
-Let us know if you have had a hepatitis B vaccination.
+Please let us know if you have had a hepatitis B vaccination.
 You should wait at least two months after your vaccination before taking this test.

 FAQs